Home / Blog / How to open a business account in uk

 Opening a business account in the UK: A step-by-step guide

-To open a business account in the UK, you will need to provide specific documentation.
-This generally includes:
+To open a business bank account in the UK, you need to provide specific documents.
+The required paperwork may vary depending on the bank and the type of business you operate.
+However, the following documents are generally necessary:

-A recent utility bill, bank statement, or official government correspondence.
+• Proof of address: A recent utility bill, bank statement, or government-issued document.

-These vary depending on your business structure.
-For a limited company, you will need the certificate of incorporation, memorandum and articles of association, and details of company directors.
-Sole traders will require proof of trading name and registration with HMRC.
+• Business registration documents: These vary based on your business structure.
+Limited companies need a certificate of incorporation, memorandum, and articles of association.
+Sole traders must provide proof of trading name and registration with HMRC.

 Limited companies